kmsquared/kmsquared-cv/resume.md

 * **Lead Software Engineer at Adlogica** - October 2011 - March 2015
   * Led the application design, architecture design and implementation of company's advertising platform and content management system.
 Scaled systems to support 1.5 million requests daily.
 Helped scale revenues 10X from $3 million to $30+ million yearly.
-  * Implemented and managed infrastructure using Amazon Web Services (ELB, EC2, RDS, Redshift, ElastiCache, SQS, S3)
+  * Implemented and managed multi-server infrastructure using Amazon Web Services (ELB, EC2, RDS, Redshift, ElastiCache, SQS, S3)
   * Built automated backend systems for analytics and reporting using Amazon Redshift to interface with Mixpanel and Tableau.
   * Built internal systems to support A/B testing and increase performance optimization.

 * **Software Engineer at Buysight (aquired by AOL)** - June 2010 - October 2011
-  * Lead the application design, architecture design and implementation of company's advertising platform and content management system.
-Scaled systems to support 1.5 million requests daily.
-Helped scale revenues 10X from $3 million to $30+ million yearly.
+  * Led the design and implementation of static and dynamic ad creatives.
-  * Implemented and managed infrastructure using Amazon Web Services (ELB, EC2, RDS, Redshift, ElastiCache, SQS, S3)
+  * Architected and built a framework to streamline ad creative creation and uploads to decrease partner on-boarding time.
-  * Built automated backend systems for analytics and reporting using Amazon Redshift to interface with Mixpanel and Tableau.
+  * Designed and implemented the front-end of administrative and client-facing portal - some features including campaign management, ad creative management, and reporting.
-  * Built internal systems to support A/B testing and increase performance optimization.
+  * Worked closely with the Product Design team; prototyped and created mock-ups of various new products and features.

 * **Web Developer at Digital Playground** - June 2009 - May 2010